Serif-x/gulp-starterkit/README.md

 ## Contributing

-So glad to meet your points of view in code
+So glad to meet your point of view in code

 ## License